Mixin Type Declarations

 Introduction

-This proposal introduces mixin type declarations to Zirric, enabling the definition of reusable groups of annotations.
-Mixins allow developers to apply a set of annotations to a declaration in a concise and explicit manner, promoting code reuse and reducing boilerplate.
+This proposal introduces mixin type declarations to Zirric, enabling the definition of reusable groups of attributes.
+Mixins allow developers to apply a set of attributes to a declaration in a concise and explicit manner, promoting code reuse and reducing boilerplate.

 Motivation